An Ecosystem of Citizen Observatories for Environmental Monitoring

 We are delighted to present our third WeObserve newsletter.
 We hope you enjoy it!

-WeObserve is an H2020 Coordination and Support Action (CSA) which tackles three key challenges that Citizen Observatories (COs) face: awareness, acceptability and sustainability.
+WeObserve is a three-year project, funded by the European Commission.
+More specifically, WeObserve is an H2020 Coordination and Support Action (CSA) which tackles three key challenges that Citizen Observatories (COs) face: awareness, acceptability and sustainability.
 The project aims to improve the coordination between existing Citizen Observatories and related regional, European and International activities.

 The scope of the newsletter is to provide regular updates on project progress and inform you about highlights, WeObserve and other relevant events, as well as to call you to action!